 “California will begin limiting the formaldehyde emissions permitted from composite wood products commonly used in kitchen cabinets; the World Health Organization classifies formaldehyde as a carcinogen, and it’s been linked to respiratory problems like asthma.
 That is fueling interest in eco-oriented cabinet lines like Neil Kelly and Breathe Easy, and sparking mainstream brands to go greener.”

 Bamboo Plywood from Ambient

-At Ambient we make a big thing about choosing high quality products that our customers can depend on and our plywood is no different.
-Sourced from the best manufacturers and delivered straight to your door, we provide products in various thicknesses, colors and compositions that come with our usual guarantee of quality.
+At Ambient, we make a big deal out of choosing high-quality products that our customers can depend on, and our plywood is no different.
+Sourced from the best manufacturers and delivered straight to your door, we provide products in various thicknesses, colors, and compositions that come with our usual guarantee of quality.
 Whether you are looking for carbonized or natural, thick or thin, we have the bamboo plywood products you are looking for.

 Last update of the article: 08/28/2020.